adrianhall/adrianhall.github.io/_posts/2017-08-09-debugging-react-native-with-typescript-and-vscode.md

 ## Add React Native Launch Controls and Debug

 Click into the Debug area of Vistual Studio code and create the React Native launch.json file.
 Select the appropriate target (I use **Debug iOS** to run the iOS simulator).
 Then click on the green start button.

-You can find the [full repository](https://github.com/adrianhall/masterdetailtemplate) on my GitHub account.
-Now I can get back to writing TypeScript in React Native!